Moturakau

 Moturakau is one of 15 islands in the Aitutaki atoll of the Cook Islands.
-It is located in the southeast of Aitutaki Lagoon between the larger islands of Rapota and Tekopua, six kilometres to the southeast of the main island of Aitutaki.
-The island is 460m long and 120m wide.
+It is located in the southeast of Aitutaki Lagoon between the larger islands of Rapota and Tekopua, 6 km to the southeast of the main island of Aitutaki.
+The island is 460 m long and 120 m wide.

 Moturakau served as a leper colony from the 1930s to 1967.
 More recently, it was home to the 'Sharks' for four years of the UK reality TV programme Shipwrecked: Battle of the Islands and was also used for Survivor: Cook Islands, the 13th season of the American version of Survivor.